 Olive Oil for Constipation Relief in Babies

 But giving olive oil orally to babies is not recommended.
-Also, It is advised to talk to the doctors before giving any food as a laxative to infants.
+Also, it is advised to talk to a doctor before giving any food as a laxative to infants.

 How Much Olive Oil for Constipation Relief?